About > The Challenge

 And you’re not just helping others, you’re helping yourself too.
 Having a break from alcohol has great health benefits, such as having more energy, a clearer head and sleeping better, plus no hangovers!

-So we hope to see you take part in Sober March, raising a glass (of water) and standing proudly beside people living with cancer.
+So, we hope to see you take part in Sober October, raising a glass (of water) and standing proudly beside people living with cancer.

 How it works